Venustiano Carranza Mexico City, Mexico Travel Guide

 Many nationalities, including citizens of the United States, Canada, the European Union (Schengen Area countries), United Kingdom, Australia, and Japan, no visa for stays up to 180 days.
 This to visits for tourism, business, or transit.
 Upon arrival, these travelers a Forma Migratoria Múltiple (FMM), a entry card for tourists.
 You will need to retain a portion of this document and surrender it upon departure.
 This streamlined process entry for a large number of international visitors.

 Citizens of countries not on the visa-exempt list must apply for a visa at a Mexican embassy or consulate in their country of residence.
-Visa application requirements vary by nationality but typically a valid passport, a completed application form, recent passport-sized photos, proof of economic solvency, a detailed travel itinerary, and payment of a visa fee.
+Visa application requirements vary by nationality but typically a valid passport, a completed application form, a recent passport-sized photos, proof of economic solvency, a detailed travel itinerary, and payment of a visa fee.
 Begin this process well in advance of your travel date, as processing times can vary significantly.
-Check the official website of the Mexican embassy in your a nation for the most current and particular requirements.
+Check the official website of the Mexican embassy in your a nation for the most contemporary and particular requirements.

 Minimum 6 months beyond departure